technical-task123/tech-task/README.md

 # It Group PHP Developer Technical Task

+From Anatoliy Danchuk.
+Real tasks have a goal and vision for the future, as well as agreements that directly influence the development result.
+If there is no - I ask, or independently understand, depending on the circumstances.

+I made the assumption that the task is to determine if there is minimal knowledge, how to explain my decisions in the interview, and what bi has changed in approach if you enter your context into the task.

+I show:
+* classes, interfaces, property access
+* magic method
+* static variables
+* throw errors
+* DRY
+* comments, todo and warnings, markdown
+* psr code style by phpstorm
+* composer
+* **TODO**: docker
+* **TODO**: PHPUnit

 ## Overview

 Hello %username%.
 Here would be your start point in big company.
 This task is like a game and I hope it would